Cadillac Escalade Performance

 - "On the road, the Escalade drives much as you'd expect -- like a big, bulky truck.
 Now in its fourth generation, the Escalade doesn't come with any big surprises here, even with Cadillac's impressive Magnetic Ride Control suspension system. " -- AutoTrader

 - "The Escalades get an optional sport mode to stiffen up the shocks, but the ride is firm and controlled enough without engaging it.
 Weighty steering and a firm brake pedal accurately translate driver inputs, while offering excellent communication for such a big vehicle.
 If you steer this Titanic into an iceberg, you'll have only yourself to blame." -- Car and Driver

 Next Steps: Cadillac Escalade

-- Find low financing rates for the Cadillac Escalade
+- View the best prices for the 2015 Cadillac Escalade

 - See Luxury Large SUVs rankings

 - Find Best Deals: Purchase Deals Lease Deals Used Deals